Monitoring and operations¶

 Viewing data¶

-There are a few different ways to view the data that is collected by the monitoring stack.
+The monitoring stack offers a few different ways to view collected data.
 The most common ways are through AlertManager, Grafana, and Prometheus.

 Grafana dashboard¶

-Inside Keycloak, there are two client roles that are created for Grafana:
+Inside Keycloak, Atmosphere creates two client roles for Grafana:

 You can view the existing dashboards by going to Manage > Dashboards.
 You can also check any alerts that are currently firing by going to Alerting > Alerts.